William Hunnis: Biography

-Hunnis was as early as 1549 in the service of William Herbert, afterwards Earl of Pembroke.
+Hunnis was as early as 1549 in the service of William Herbert, later Earl of Pembroke.
 His friend Thomas Newton, in a poem prefixed to The Hive of Hunnye (1578), says: "In prime of youth thy pleasant Penne depaincted Sonets sweete", and mentions his interludes, gallant lays, rondelets and songs, explaining that it was in the winter of his age that he turned to sacred lore and high philosophy.

-In 1550 he published Certayne Psalms ... in Englishe metre, and shortly afterwards was made a gentleman of the Chapel Royal to Edward VI.
+In 1550 he published Certayne Psalms ... in Englishe metre, and shortly afterward was made a gentleman of the Chapel Royal to Edward VI.
 At Mary I's accession he retained his appointment, but in 1555 he is said to have been one of a party of twelve conspirators who had determined to take Mary's life.

-Although nothing came of the first plot, shortly afterwards he was party to the Dudley conspiracy to dethrone Mary in favour of her sister Elizabeth.
+Although nothing came of the first plot, shortly afterward he was party to the Dudley conspiracy to dethrone Mary in favour of her sister Elizabeth.
 Hunnis, having some knowledge of alchemy, was to go abroad to coin the necessary gold, but this doubtful mission was exchanged for the task of making false keys to the treasury in London, which he was able to do because of his friendship with Nicholas Brigham, the receiver of the exchequer.
-The conspirators were, however, betrayed by one of their number, Thomas Whyte.
-Some of them were executed, but Hunnis escaped with imprisonment.
+The conspirators were betrayed by one of their number, Thomas Whyte.
+Some were executed, and Hunnis was imprisoned.